 use a quality BEC with at least 3A

-consider adding low-ESR electrolytic capacitors near the WiFi adapters and the raspberry pi
+consider adding low-ESR electrolytic caps near the wifi adapters and the raspberry pi

 do not use USB power banks